fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 In WSL, you can use **lsusb** to see if the device is attached:

-Install usbutils when not present:
+First, install usbutils when not present:

 ```bash
 sudo apt-get install usbutils